Curtiss-Wright CW-14 Osprey: Military

-Surviving aircraft/Aircraft on display
+Surviving aircraft

-Four surviving examples are currently on the US civil register - fully half of those that were registered in the US, although not all are likely to be in airworthy, or even displayable condition.
-The sole displayed example is unfortunately in storage following the demise of the Virginia Aviation Museum where it was displayed.
+Four surviving examples are currently on the US civil register – fully half of those that were registered in the US, although not all are likely to be in airworthy, or even displayable condition.
+The sole displayed example is in storage following the demise of the Virginia Aviation Museum where it was displayed.
 None of the exported examples are known to have survived.